Nimaoth/Nev/docs/sessions.md

 You can also specify a session name like this: `save-session ".absytree-session"`

-`.absytree-session` is the default session file Absytree tries to load when you run it without any arguments, so this name is recommended.
+`.absytree-session` is the default session file that will be loaded when you run it without any arguments, so this name is recommended.

 Here is an example of a session file
 ```json